phantomdiorama/writingvim/README.md

 ## contributing

 Suggestions are welcome.
-Please create an issue. fush
+Please create an issue.
-: